You don’t need to install Piwik to see what it can do for you. Let’s take a quick tour around the demo site at demo.piwik.org

 You might not be interested in some of the default widgets; it’s easy to remove them from your Dashboard.
 Hover your mouse over that widget (anywhere within the gray outline box) and you will see a cross appear in the top right corner of the box.
 Click the cross, validate, and the widget will be removed from the Dashboard.

 You can also select a different Dashboard layout.
-You could, for example have a wider column on the left and 2 narrow columns on the right:
+You could, for example have a wider column on the left and a narrow column on the right:

 There are several column layouts that you can choose from the “Dashboard & Widgets” menu: